Welcoming a new hire to the office? After showing them the coffeemaker (priorities!), make sure they fill out a Form W-4.

 Related Article: What is Employee Expense Reimbursement and How Does it Work?

-The IRS calculates how much tax to withhold based on the allowances each employee claims, which take into account how many people an employee supports with his or her income (e.g., dependents).
-The more dependents an employee claims, typically, the less tax withheld.
+The IRS calculates how much tax to withhold based on the withholding information each employee indicates on their Form W-4.
 The IRS also takes into account whether employees are filing jointly or on their own, among other factors.

-What happens if an employee doesn’t fill out a W-4?
+What if an employee doesn’t fill out a W-4?